Toward an Idiomatic Framework for Cognitive Robotics: Introduction

-In \cref{sec:sigma_model} we briefly introduce the Cognitive Hour-glass model presented in \cite{RosenbloomDemskiUstun+2017+1+103} in more detail.
-Based on this, we present our generalized Cognitive Hour-glass model as a framework for developing new cognitive architectures aimed at cognitive robotics in \cref{sec:our_model}.
+In \cref{sec:sigma_model} we briefly introduce the Sigma's Cognitive Hourglass model in more detail.
+Based on this, we present our Generalized Cognitive Hourglass model as a framework for developing new cognitive architectures aimed at cognitive robotics in \cref{sec:our_model}.
 In \cref{sec:probabilistic_programs} we give a brief introduction to probabilistic programs since the presented framework is built around them.
 Explaining the functionality of probabilistic programs with conventional methods can be difficult, therefore in \cref{sec:gfg} we present a new graphical representation of probabilistic programs which we call "generative flow graphs".
 We do so in the hope that it will ease the dissemination of new models of parts of cognition developed within the proposed framework.
 Being fundamental to achieving functional elegance within the proposed framework, we formally introduce the concept of probabilistic programming idioms in \cref{sec:ppl_idioms} and explain how "generative flow graphs" can aid the identification of such idioms.
-In \cref{sec:inference} we discuss an intrinsic problem of performing approximate inference in complex probabilistic programs and present some modern algorithms to tackle this problem for cognitive robotics.
-Finally, as probabilistic programming languages form the foundation of the present framework, we give a brief survey of probabilistic programming languages relevant to the framework in \cref{sec:ppl}.
+In \cref{sec:inference} we discuss the intrinsic problem of performing approximate inference in complex probabilistic programs and present some modern algorithms to tackle this problem for cognitive robotics.
+As probabilistic programming languages form the foundation of the present framework, we give a brief survey of probabilistic programming languages relevant to the framework in \cref{sec:ppl}.
+Finally, in \cref{sec:our_examples} we shortly present some preliminary work to support the framework presented.